The CatWISE2020 Quasar dipole: A Reassessment of the Cosmic Dipole Anomaly: Mock Simulations

+The final synthetic quasar number density map is a superposition of these carefully separated, independent components.
+This construction ensures a clean separation of components with no double counting: the kinematic and shot-noise dipole originates exclusively from steps (a)+(b), the clustering dipole is added independently, and cosmological clustering and associated shot noise ($\ell\geq2$) comes solely from FLASK with its monopole and dipole modes explicitly set to zero. \begin{widetext}

 \end{widetext} The different superscripts on $a_{\ell m}$s indicate the different contributions.
+To summarise, step (a) gives the first two terms, step (b) gives the third term, step (c) gives the fifth (last) term, and finally step (d) gives the fourth term.
 This equation captures the deterministic, signal-dominated kinematic dipole alongside the stochastic, log-normal fluctuations from large-scale structure and shot noise systematics.
 The fluctuations of the simulated $N(\hat{n})$ then provide a way to determine the statistical significance of the observed \textsc{CatWISE2020} dipole amplitude.
-In appendix \ref{sec:a1}, we present one realization of each component, along with the composite $N(\hat{n})$ in figure \ref{fig:f6}.
+In figure \ref{fig:f6} of appendix \ref{sec:a1}, we present one realization of each component, along with the composite $N(\hat{n})$.